10up/classifai/README.md

 * To test title generation, edit (or create) an item that supports titles.
 * Ensure this item has content saved.
 * Open the Summary panel in the sidebar and click on `Generate titles`.
+* To test content resizing, edit (or create) an item.
+Note: only the block editor is supported.
+* Add a paragraph block with some content.
+* With this block selected, select the AI icon in the toolbar and choose to either expand or condense the text.
+* In the modal that pops up, select one of the options.

 ## Set Up Language Processing (via OpenAI Embeddings)